eltociear/v2-core/README.md

 - what do they mean by "system wide config for anything" https://github.com/Synthetixio/synthetix-v3/blob/adf3f1f5c2c0967cf68d1489522db87d454f9d78/protocol/synthetix/contracts/storage/Config.sol
 - FeatureFlag.ensureAccessToFeature(\_MARKET_FEATURE_FLAG); -> register a new market
 - https://github.com/Synthetixio/synthetix-v3/blob/adf3f1f5c2c0967cf68d1489522db87d454f9d78/protocol/synthetix/contracts/modules/core/MarketManagerModule.sol

+# Cannon

+From cannon gh (https://github.com/usecannon/cannon): "cannon is under active development.
+While the interface and functionality are generally stable, use the tool with caution when conducting high-risk deployments".

+In order to setup cannon run the following command:

+➜ `npx cannon setup `

+# Cannon Build

+Make sure cannonfile.toml is in the root directory of the project.
+In order to build the cannon-file for local development and testing run the following command:

+➜ `npx cannon build `
+example output: `package voltz-core:1.0.0 (ipfs://QmcEaDzQsPdDVrfDi1HaSGTJ9ZXNQexEAbfkecUrT59Xoi)`

+The above command creates a local deployment of the core.
+At this point you should be able to run this package locally using the command-line tool:

+➜ `npx cannon voltz-core `
+example output: `package voltz-core:latest (ipfs://QmNSntXpk9aueviEVqQDgZ4TNSaYodSMpkQY4uaLQLVViS) voltz-core:latest has been deployed to a local node running at localhost:8545`

+# Cannon Deploy

+Deploying is effectively just building on a remote network.

+`npx cannon build --network REPLACE_WITH_RPC_ENDPOINT --private-key REPLACE_WITH_KEY_THAT_HAS_GAS_TOKENS`

+Verify your project’s contracts on Etherscan:

+`cannon verify voltz-core --api-key REPLACE_WITH_ETHERSCAN_API_KEY --chain-id REPLACE_WITH_CHAIN_ID`

+Finally publish the project to a registry. [...]